Kuala Lumpur Cost of Living 2026: Rent, Food, Transport & Tips

 monthly transport costs and utilities vary

-After food, your next regular expenses will likely be transportation, communication and other monthly services — all of which shape your budget depending on where you live and how you commute.
-You’ll find public transit is common: a one-way ticket is 3.00 RM and a monthly pass about 50.00 RM, so monthly transportation cost can stay low if you rely on transit.
-If you use e-hailing, expect ride cost of 8–25 RM; six rides per week averages ~180 RM monthly.
+After food, your next regular expenses will likely be transportation, communication and other monthly services.
+Public transit is common: a one-way ticket is 3 RM and a monthly pass about 50 RM, so monthly transportation cost can stay low if you rely on transit.
+If you use e-hailing, expect ride costs of 8–25 RM; six rides per week average ~180 RM monthly.

 After food, expect transportation, communication and monthly services to shape your budget — transit keeps costs low; e-hailing raises them.